GothicVRProject/GothicVR/Docs/setup/Nyras Prologue UEVR Tutorial.md

   ![image](https://github.com/user-attachments/assets/55dbf1d0-08c4-4258-9fef-212a18526d95)

  *  The sword will now be in your according hand
- *  This change is mostly visually and not necessarily connected with real physics like damage dealing
+ *  This change is mostly visual and not necessarily connected with real physics like damage dealing